jakobnissen/jakobnissen.github.io/posts/goodjulia.md

 But here's the thing about addition: It's commutative - precisely meaning that there is no order to `a + b` - it's exactly the same as `b + a`.
 By what authority does the first - really, just leftmost - argument have to decide the meaning of `+` for all the other arguments?

 None, of course.
-It's an artifact of how Python dispatch works, which has nothing to do with - and indeed, is at odds with how addition is actually defined.
+It's an artifact of how Python dispatch works, which has nothing to do with - and indeed, is at odds with - how addition is defined.

 Consider the Python dunder method `__radd__`.
 Why does this exist?
-It's a hack, added solely so that you can make an object which defines the meaning of `+` when it's the _second_ argument.
+It's a hack, added solely so that you can write a class which defines the meaning of `+` when it's the _second_ argument.
-In other words, `__radd__` is a workaround of the limitations of single dispatch.
+In other words, `__radd__` is a workaround of the limitations of Python's dispatch model.
 A workaround, which only exists for a handful of hardcoded functions.

 Or consider the method `",".join(my_strings)`.
 Why is this a method of `","`?
 Surely, we would say that the _array of strings_ is being joined.
 We would not say that the comma joins the strings.
-The (boring) answer is that it's yet another artificial limitation of single dispatch.
+The (boring) answer is that it's yet another artificial limitation of Python's dispatch:
-Because the `join` method ought to work with all kinds of iterables, there is no single class if iterables it can be tied to, and so the iterable _can't_ be the first element.
+Because the `join` method ought to work with all kinds of iterables, there is no single class the method can be tied to, and so the iterable _can't_ be the first element.

 It's almost as if it doesn't make sense to define a function based only on one of its arguments.

 Why not simply dispatch on every argument?
-No need for `__radd__` business, or the forced inversions of arguments to functions like `join`. `+` would simply be defined with - wait for it - _both_ arguments, and `join` could be defined as just another function.
+No need for that `__radd__` business, or the forced inversions of arguments to `join`. `+` would simply be defined by - wait for it - _its arguments_, and `join` could be defined straightforwardly: `join(things, separator)`.

 My experience with learning how Julia's dispatch system worked was a weird sense of familiarity:
 This is how it was _supposed to work_ all along.